har-in-air/ms5611/README.md

 The pressure to altitude conversion is done via look up tables followed by linear interpolation.
 This is useful if using an 8bit/16bit processor and the processing time is critical.
 Accuracy can always be improved by decreasing the lookup table interval (more entries), but at the cost of code space.

+Code assumes spi bit-bang interface to the MS5611.